Virginia Institute of Marine Science

 This study was supported by the U.S. Fish and Wildlife Service and the Virginia Marine Resources Commision through the Sportfish Restoration Program, Project F104R

 Hata, D. (1997) Comparisons of Gears and Vessels Used in the Virginia Institute of Marine Science Juvenile Finfish Trawl Survey.
 Special Report in Applied Marine Science and Ocean Engineering (SRAMSOE) No. 343.
-Virginia Institute of Marine Science, College of William and Mary. http://dx.doi.org/doi:10.21220/m2-2fh7-ve94
+Virginia Institute of Marine Science, William & Mary. http://dx.doi.org/doi:10.21220/m2-2fh7-ve94